Our Recruitment Process

-When it comes to new team members, regardless of the role, we are always looking for specific traits as outlined in our values.
-Our entire process and all the questions that you will be asked are linked to them.
-We are looking to see if you and us, stand for the same.
+Regarding new team members, regardless of the role, the team is always looking for specific traits as outlined in its values.
+The entire process and all the questions the applicant will be asked are linked to them.
+The goal is to assess if the applicant is assigned to what the team stands for.

-Joining a new company is always an important decision on everyone’s life.
-Bear in mind that finding out our mutual fit requires some efforts.
-This means, going through a few rounds of questions and time investment on both sides.
-For us, it is important to assess your current skill set, your expertise, and the values that drive you; and for you, it is important to find out if Nimble is the right place to unleash your full potential.
+Joining a new company is always an important decision in everyone’s life.
+Remember that finding the team’s mutual fit requires some effort.
+This means going through a few rounds of questions and time investment on both sides.
+It is important to assess the applicant’s current skill set, expertise, and the values that drive the team; and for the team, it is important to find out if Nimble is the right place to unleash their full potential.

 Openings

-Head to our career page to see all current openings:
+Head to the career page to see all current openings:

-We keep our process short and straightforward focusing on actionable and measurable metrics related to the type of work we do.
-Every candidate will go through the followings stages (in this order):
+The team keeps the process short and straightforward, focusing on actionable and measurable metrics related to its work activities.
+Every candidate will go through the followings stages (in this order): Nimble Recruitment Process

 Screening

-Upon reception of applications matching with our preliminary requirements, we conduct a short screening session with the candidates via phone or Google Meet to get to know them, share about who we are and what we have been doing in the last few years.
-We also have around 4 - 5 screening questions tailored for each role.
-As we aim to see beyond a resume, this step is critical to us to know potential team members better and understand what they could bring to the team and how we could fulfill their goals.
+After receiving applications matching the team’s preliminary requirements, a short screening session is conducted with the candidates via phone or Google Meet to get to know them.
+It is an opportunity for them to share who they are and what they have been doing in the last few years.
+The team also has around 4 - 5 screening questions tailored for each role.
+As the goal is to see beyond a resume, this step is critical to know potential team members better and understand what the candidate could bring to the team and how they could fulfill their goals at the company.

-As we like to move fast, applicants are invited to join the Screening session with us within 2 - 3 days following the resume submission date.
+As the team likes to move fast, applicants are invited to join the Screening session within 2 - 3 days following the resume submission date.

 1st Interview

-Following the review of the information provided in the previous step, we invite short-listed applicants for an interview.
-It can either be in-person at our office for applicants living in the same cities where our offices are, or online.
+Following the review of the information provided in the previous step, the team invites short-listed applicants for an interview.
+It can either be in-person at one of the company’s offices for applicants living in the same cities where the offices are or online.

-Interview slots are booked via Recruitee (the recruitment software that we’re currently using), so the applicants can pick the time that works best for them.
+Interview slots are booked via Recruitee (the recruitment software that the team’s currently using), so the applicants can pick the time that works best for them.
 Interviews usually take anywhere between 30 to 60 minutes.

-During this first meeting, we blend informal, skills and personality-based questions.
-At this first stage, we are checking both team-fit and aptitude.
-The skill set questions do not require any special preparation as we do not do whiteboard interviews.
-Instead, we focus on practical and intermediate-level questions allowing applicants to reference their own experience and at the same time allowing us to verify if the applicant is up-to-date with the current technologies and best practices.
+The team blends informal, skills and personality-based questions during this first meeting.
+At this first stage, interviewers check both team fit and aptitude.
+The skill set questions do not require special preparation as the team does not do whiteboard interviews.
+Instead, the team focuses on practical and intermediate-level questions allowing applicants to reference their own experience and, at the same time, allowing them to verify if the applicant is up-to-date with the current technologies and best practices.

 Challenge

-Upon passing the first interview, applicants need to work on a challenge which relates to the position they have applied for i.e. Ruby, Elixir, Golang or JavaScript test for web developers, Android or iOS test for mobile developers, Product test for Product Managers, UX/UI test for designers, etc. We have dedicated challenges for each position we advertise 🤓
+Upon passing the first interview, applicants need to work on a challenge that relates to the position they have applied for, i.e., Ruby, Elixir, Golang or JavaScript test for web developers, Android or iOS test for mobile developers, Product test for Product Managers, UX/UI test for designers, etc. The team has dedicated challenges for each advertised position 🤓

 Any applicant gets one week to complete the assignment from the comfort of their home.
 Commitment-wise, each applicant should allocate between 4-8 hours, but it varies greatly based on their own aptitude and workflows.